natagarl/guess-my-number/README.md

 ## How it was made

 After learning the fundamentals of JavaScript and some small exercises, this project became _the first practical task in the course_. _HTML_ and _CSS_ code was written by the teacher.
-I wrote _JavaScript_ code along with video explanations.
+I wrote _JavaScript_ code while watching video explanations.